Skip to main content

 The threat side is not waiting.
 The 2026 IBM X-Force Threat Intelligence Index reported a 44 percent year-over-year rise in attacks on public-facing applications tied to AI-enabled vulnerability discovery, and CrowdStrike cited an 89 percent jump in attacks by AI-enabled adversaries.
 Each release narrows the gap between model-assisted testing and skilled human pentesters, and GPT-5.6 is the closest yet at the cheapest token cost yet.
 But the model you can call from an API is not the model doing the most capable offensive work, because on its own GPT-5.6 finds bugs and primitives but cannot chain them into a working exploit against a hardened target.

 That is the gap MindFort was built to close.
 MindFort runs on MF-1, a custom LLM purpose-built for offensive security reasoning inside our own autonomous agent harness, handling reconnaissance, exploit development, runtime validation, and patching as one continuous loop.
 Our agents probe your apps, APIs, and infrastructure the way an attacker would, validate every exploit in an isolated environment before reporting it, and deliver each finding as a merge-ready GitHub PR with a threat model attached.
-We call the category AXR (Autonomous Exploitation and Remediation), and unlike GPT-5.6, it is available to deploy against your stack today , not gated behind a government preview.
-For the full landscape, see our 2026 AI Pentesting Buyer's Guide .
+We call the category AXR (Autonomous Exploitation and Remediation), and unlike GPT-5.6, it is available to deploy against your stack today, not gated behind a government preview.
+For the full picture, see our 2026 AI Pentesting Buyer's Guide.

 Brandon Veiseh, Co-Founder & CEO at MindFort